 Grand Little Things does not publish previously published work.
 This includes work that has appeared on other blogs or social media sites.

 Poems shall be published based on a rolling basis.
-I will try to have a response sent back in 1-2 weeks.
-When things get busy, however, it could be around 2-4 weeks.
+I will try to have a response sent back in 3-4 months.
 If I can respond sooner, I shall.

 First time publication rights will belong to Grand Little Things, but all rights will revert to the author after it is published.

 Submissions are free.
 This is a labor of love (which means that there will not be any monetary payment if you’re published).